 Crucially, we understand that jewellery carries a value beyond the number of carats, the purity of the metals, and the name of the designer.
 Jewellery is physically small, yet carries huge emotional weight.
 Often the source of the most interesting, personal and best-remembered stories, personal and family jewellery always carries significance, a tie to people, places and circumstances past, which can be as compelling as the piece itself.
 For men, jewellery has been a sign of wealth and power since the Iron Age, and for women jewellery and precious stones have become the ultimate expression of personal style and beauty.

 The greatest excitement at auction is generated by examples from famous international brands and designers.
 These pieces are very fashionable generations after their creation, and are both excellent investments and a continual source of pleasure for the owner.
-As such these works are hotly contested at auction and realise high prices, for example these Art Deco earrings, attributed to Cartier, reached over £50,000, and this hypnotic 1960’s pendant with accompanying sketches by Andrew Grima realised £8,250.
+As such these works are hotly contested at auction and realise high prices, for example Art Deco earrings, attributed to Cartier, reached over £50,000, and a hypnotic 1960’s pendant with accompanying sketches by Andrew Grima realised £8,250.

 Though fashion changes, quality is eternal, and when selling jewellery it is often the older, overlooked parts of a collection that captures the attention of the market at auction.
 For example, an antique gold Jewish wedding ring may seem unfashionable today, but the age, quality and significance of this piece of antique jewellery led to a result of £18,750 at auction.